 Day 4 & 5 – St. Petersburg, Russia

 We knew that St. Petersburg would be a place for several tours, both because we were there for two days and because independent travel in Russia requires a visa.
 As cruisers, the ship stays a short enough period of time that a visa isn’t required, conditioned on your travel being part of an organized group.
-Since visiting Russia has been on my bucket list since college (Soviet studies was a specialization within my major), I scoured the tour options to create the best combination of what I wanted to see and eventually decided on the included city tour and two additional fee-based tours.
+Since visiting Russia has been on my bucket list since college (Soviet Studies was a specialization within my major), I scoured the tour options to create the best combination of what I wanted to see and eventually decided on the included city tour along with two additional fee-based tours.
 I highly recommend all three of the tours that we took.

 Our first tour was of the Hermitage Winter Palace and Gold Room, a tour that was worth every ruble of the additional fee.
-One of the most important features of the tour is getting admitted to the Hermitage before it opens to the public, resulting in a much less crowded experience.
+One of the most important features of the tour is getting admitted to the Hermitage before it opens to the public, resulting in a less crowded experience.
 The Hermitage consists of four main buildings that showcase the impressive art collection of Catherine the Great.
 Two highlights for me were the Throne Room (where the tsar received important guests) and the Pavilion Hall with its gold columns.
 The tour wrapped up with a visit to the Gold Room, home to a world-famous collection of Scythian ornaments spanning from the 7th to 4th centuries, BC.
 These beautiful artifacts included weapons, jewelry, and other adornments.
 This tour was probably THE highlight of a trip with so many highlights

 After we finished the Hermitage tour, we went on a Canal Tour which gave us a chance to experience the city by land and water.
 This made for a very long day, we were exhausted when we returned to the ship, but if you have the stamina for it, I recommend seeing as much as you can.
 This land portion of this tour took us to two prominent landmarks – St. Isaac’s Cathedral (its gold dome covers the fourth largest cathedral in the world) and the Church of Our Savior on Spilled Blood (built on the site of where Tsar Alexander II was assassinated, its colorful onion domes make it one of the most photographed spots in St. Petersburg).
 Both landmarks are impressive inside as well, full of art and history.
 The water portion of the tour took us through the city’s canals and by many of its other significant landmarks.
-I appreciated this different look at the city and the chance it gave me for photo shot that I otherwise would have missed.
+I appreciated this different look at the city and the chance it gave me for photo shots that I otherwise would have missed.

 The following day we did the included City Tour.
-Usually, I would recommend doing the city tour first as it gives you a good overview before diving into to a deeper look.
-For scheduling purposes, though, it didn’t work out that way for us this time – and that way just fine.
+Usually, I would recommend doing the city tour first as it gives you a good overview before diving into to a deeper look, but for scheduling purposes, though, it didn’t work out that way for us this time – and that was just fine.
 The tour provided a quick view at many of the important landmarks (St. Isaac’s Square, St. Isaac’s Cathedral, Winter Palace, Church of Our Savior on Spilled Blood, and others), but no time to actually go inside.
 We also visited the Peter and Paul Cathedral with sufficient time to go inside to view the Tomb of the Tsars.
-A special room is dedicated to the tomb of Nicholas II (in photo above) and his family who were all assassinated in 1918.
+A special room is dedicated to the tomb of Nicholas II (in the photo above) and his family who were all assassinated in 1918.
 Most of the bodies have been repatriated to the tomb, and negotiations are underway to bring the remaining ones back “home.”

 Day 6 – Tallinn, Estonia

 Since you probably won’t have a friend in Tallinn, I got some feedback about the offered tours from other guests.
 Chris enjoyed the included walking tour of the town but noted that with all the ships in port it was very crowded.
-Since the Viking itinerary has the ship in port until late in the evening, my suggestion would be to try to schedule a tour later in the day as some of the other ships are into departure mode.
+Since the Viking itinerary has the ship in port until late in the evening, my suggestion would be to try to schedule a tour later in the day after some of the other ships are into departure mode.
 I also talked with a couple who went on the Chocolate Factory Tour (fee-based).
-They both enjoyed their chocolate lesson and perhaps tasting even more.
+They both enjoyed their chocolate lesson and perhaps the tasting even more.
 Tallinn is known for marzipan, and I might have opted for this tour if we hadn’t made other plans.